Reconstructing WKB from topological recursion: Introduction

-In other words, the question is whether the asymptotic series in $\hbar$ given by \eqref{eq:wkb} reconstructs the WKB expansion $\Psi(z) \sim e^{\sum_k \hbar^{k-1} S_k(x(z))}$ of the ordinary differential equation \eqref{eq:ode}.
-Note that by quantization of $P(x,y) = 0$, we mean that the $\mathcal{O}(\hbar^0)$ of the asymptotic expansion of \eqref{eq:ode} gives
+With this definition under our belt, we can now ask whether there exists a quantum curve $\hat{P}(\hat{x}, \hat{y}; \hbar)$ that kills the wave-function $\psi$.
+In other words, the question is whether the asymptotic series in $\hbar$ given by \eqref{eq:wkb} reconstructs the WKB expansion of some ordinary differential equation $\hat{P}(\hat{x}, \hat{y}; \hbar) \psi = 0$, where $\hat{P}(\hat{x}, \hat{y}; \hbar)$ is a quantization of the original spectral curve according to the definition above.
+It is clear that $\int_a^z W_{0,1}$ is the leading order term of the WKB asymptotic solution for any quantum curve associated to a given spectral curve; that is because in the topological recursion formalism $W_{0,1} = y dx$, hence it is straightforward to show that